scrum2b/redmine_daily_status/README.md

 * Enable the plugin from the settings of the project.

-* Assigning permission to users for viewing and updating the status.
+* Assigning permission to users for viewing and updating the status and also for adding and deleting watchers.

 * User can only add/update the current date's status.
 He can only view the past dates project status.

 * If user click the "send email to members" check box and then update the status.
-Email will be send to all the project members with the current day status.
+Email will be send to all project daily status watchers.If no watchers available then email will send to all project members.

 ## How to UnInstall: